 Cranberries are low growing, evergreen plants that are native to North America.
 They grow wild throughout parts of Canada and the United States.
 They are an important commercial crop in many states.
 In the wild, they grow in swampy, boggy areas and cannot tolerate hot, dry climates.
-Hardy in zones 2-7, cranberry plants grow best in acidic soil with a pH of 4.5-5.0.
+Hardy in zones 2 through 7, cranberry plants grow best in acidic soil with a pH of 4.5 to 5.0.
 If the right conditions are provided, cranberries can be grown in the home garden or containers.

 Caring for Container Grown Cranberry Plants

-Because of their spreading habit, it is recommended to plant cranberries in pots that are 12-15 inches (30-38 cm.) or more in diameter.
+Due to their spreading habit, it is recommended to plant cranberries in pots that are 12 to 15 inches (31-38 cm.) or more in diameter.
 Cranberries have shallow roots that only extend about 6 inches (15 cm.) into the soil, so container depth is not as important as the width.